mikeybeck/hammerspoon-config/README.md

 ### Bitbucket Pull Requests Module Changelog:

+- 0.321: Fix bug which causes my PRs to be added to the rest when clicking on the menu, Fix bug which only removes one of my PRs from the unapproved list
 - 0.32: Exclude own PRs from number unapproved
 - 0.311: Some refactoring,
         reverse num_prs and unapproved_prs,